 11. Buying electronics from brick and mortar stores, rather than from online discount stores.

-13. Shopping In-flight is almost always buying a things for twice the market value.
+13. Shopping in-flight, this usually means buying things for twice the market value.

 14. Paying for small home/car repairs that you can fix yourself.